PadoSensei/Ocras/README.md

 <a href="https://p-angular-cb7fc.web.app/tabs/tab4">Enter your menu into Ocras</a>

-From here , a user can input their restaurant details, menu options and the number of tables in their restaurant.
+From here, a user can input their restaurant details, menu options and the number of tables in their restaurant.
 <h2 align="center"><img src="./Admin_Grab.png" alt="Admin"/> </h2>